neumann11/Final-Project/preposal.md

 ## What idea(s) do you have for your final project?

-A robotic shoe-sized ant
+  - A robotic shoe-sized ant

-A compression algorithm
+  - A compression algorithm

-A platform for college students to connect
+  - A platform for college students to connect

+  - Exoskeleton
 ## If you plan to collaborate with one or two classmates, what are their names?

 I do not